TJ-zhanglab/Spliformer/README.md

 # Spliformer

-Spliformer is a deep-learning tool based on CNN and self-attention mechanism for predicting the influence of genetic variants on RNA splicing in human and visualizing the AWS of splicing motifs splicing motif  (more details, see [paper](paperlink).
-It can take a VCF file containing variants of interest and predicts the possibility of a variant causing mis-splicing and draw the AWS heatmaps of splicing motifs in the wild type and variant type sequences.
+Spliformer is a deep-learning tool based on CNN and self-attention mechanism for predicting the influence of genetic variants on RNA splicing in human and visualizing the attention weight score (AWS) of splicing motifs(more details, see [paper](paperlink)).
+It can take a VCF file containing variants of interest as input and predict the possibility of a variant causing mis-splicing.
+In addition, it can draw the AWS heatmaps of splicing motifs in the wild type and variant type sequences for exploring any potential splicing motifs.

 Spliformer can also be run on our [website](weblink), where the researchers could easily predict variants of interests and visualize the splicing motifs with their AWS in the heatmap.
 ## Prerequisites